(Last update : April 2021)

 Nenets (Russian Arctic) : nomadic reindeer herders.
 I spent a week with a family & was lucky enough to watch the transhumance when they move their camp (2008).

-Peoples of the Omo Valley (Ethiopia) : a mosaic of different ethnic groups, especially the Mursi & their lip plate women) (1987) & Peoples of Eastern South Sudan, very authentic, such as the Toposas..., in a relatively nearby region (2020).
+Peoples of the Omo Valley (Ethiopia) : a mosaic of ethnic groups, such as the Mursi (lip plate women) (1987) & Peoples of Eastern South Sudan, very authentic, such as the Toposas..., in a relatively nearby region (2020).